Texas LLC Operating Agreement: Everything You Need to Know

+5. State the distribution percentages for each member if the LLC has multiple members.

+- New member admission

 - Liquidation and dissolution

 7. Each member and the company representative must sign the document.
 The company must keep the document on file.

 Texas LLC Annual Report

 All Texas LLCs must file an annual Public Information Report and Franchise Tax with the Office of the Comptroller, regardless of whether the business conducted activities or earned income during the year.
 The franchise tax is typically 1 percent of gross receipts over $1 million, but it varies by industry.
 This report is due by May 15, and the forms can be downloaded from the website of the Comptroller.

 Business Licenses and Permits

 Consult with the municipality where your LLC is located to find out whether your business needs a license or permit to operate.
 These regulations vary for each town or city.

 If you need help with your Texas LLC operating agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.